This post may contain affiliate links. Please read how we make money for more information.

 15. Residential or Commercial Cleaning

-Another great opportunity for moms who are looking for side hustle ideas is residential or commercial cleaning.
+Another great opportunity for moms is residential or commercial cleaning.

 Many people need someone to clean their homes for them.
 After working long hours at their jobs each week, the last thing they may want to do is to come home and do more work around the house.
 Sometimes people need a break so they can recharge their batteries.
 There are also some people who just prefer to outsource a job they don’t like doing very much to someone else.